-- (2) An AOC holder's maintenance control manual shall contain the following information which may be issued in separate parts- - (a) a description of the administrative agreements between the AOC holder and an AMO; - (b) a description of the maintenance procedures and the procedures for completing and signing the certificate of release to service; - (c) a description of the procedures to ensure each aircraft an AOC holder operates is in an airworthy condition; - (d) a description of the procedures to ensure the operational emergency equipment for each flight is serviceable; - (e) the names and duties of the person or persons required to ensure that all maintenance is carried out in accordance with the maintenance control manual; - (f) a reference to the maintenance programme required under Regulation 66; - (g) a description of the methods for completion and retention of the operator's maintenance records required by Regulation 63; - (h) a description of the procedures for monitoring, assessing and reporting maintenance and operational experience for all aircraft of a maximum certificated take-off mass of over 5,700kg; - (i) a description of the procedures for obtaining and assessing continued airworthiness information and implementing any resulting actions for all aircraft with a maximum certificated take-off mass of over 5,700kg, from the organisation responsible for the type design, and shall implement such actions considered necessary by the State of Registry;
+(2) An air operator certificate holder maintenance control manual shall contain the following information which may be issued in separate parts-

+- (a) a description of the administrative agreements between the air operator certificate holder and an approved maintenance organisation; - (b) a description of the maintenance procedures and the procedures for completing and signing the certificate of release to service; - (c) a description of the procedures to ensure each aircraft an air operator certificate holder operates is in an airworthy condition; - (d) description of the procedures to ensure the operational emergency equipment for each flight is serviceable; - (e) the names and duties of the person or persons required to ensure that all maintenance is carried out in accordance with the maintenance control manual; - (f) a reference to the maintenance programme required under regulation 66;

-- (j) a system of ensuring that any fault, malfunctions, defects and other occurrences that cause or might cause adverse effects on the continuing airworthiness of aeroplanes with a maximum certificated take-off mass of over 5,700kg and helicopters 3,180kg and above maximum certificated take-off mass shall be transmitted to the organization responsible for the type design of that aeroplane or helicopter; - (k) a description of the procedures for implementing mandatory continuing airworthiness information as required in Regulation 56; - (l) a description of establishing and maintaining a system of analysis and continued monitoring of the performance and efficiency of the maintenance programme in order to correct any deficiency in that programme; - (m) a description of aircraft types and models to which the manual applies; - (n) a description of procedures for ensuring that unserviceabilities affecting airworthiness are recorded and rectified; and - (o) a description of the procedures for advising the State of Registry and the State of the Operator of significant in- service occurrences. - (p) An AOC holder shall not provide for use of its personnel in commercial air transport, a maintenance control manual or its part that has not been reviewed and approved by the Authority. - (3) An AOC holder or applicant for an AOC shall submit and maintain a maintenance control manual containing at least the information set out in the seventh Schedule to these Regulations. - (4) The operator shall provide the State of the Operator and the State of Registry with a copy of the operator's maintenance control manual, together with all amendments or revisions to it and shall incorporate in it such mandatory material as the State of the Operator or the State of Registry may require.
+- (g) a description of the methods for completion and retention of the operator's maintenance records required by regulation 63; - (h) a description of the procedures for monitoring, assessing and reporting maintenance and operational experience for all aircraft of a maximum certificated take-off mass of over five thousand seven hundred kilogrammes and helicopters over three thousand one hundred and seventy five kilogrammes maximum certificated take off mass; - a description of the procedures for obtaining and assessing continued airworthiness information and implementing any resulting actions for all aircraft with a maximum certificated take-off mass of over five thousand seven hundred kilogrammes, from the organisation responsible for the type design, and shall implement such actions considered necessary by the State of Registry; - (j) a system of ensuring that any fault, malfunctions, defects and other occurrences that cause or might cause adverse effects on the continuing airworthiness of aeroplanes with a maximum certificated take-off mass of over five thousand seven hundred kilogrammes and helicopters three thousand one hundred and eighty kilogrammes and above maximum certificated take-off mass shall be transmitted to the organisation responsible for the type design of that aeroplane or helicopter; - (k) a description of the procedures for implementing mandatory continuing airworthiness information as required in regulation 56; - a description of establishing and maintaining a system of analysis and continued monitoring of the performance and efficiency of the maintenance programme in order to correct any deficiency in that programme; - (m) a description of aircraft types and models to which the manual applies;

+- (n) a description of procedures for ensuring that unserviceabilities affecting airworthiness are recorded and rectified; - (o) a description of the procedures for advising the State of Registry and the State of the Operator of significant in-service occurrences.

+(3) An air operator certificate holder shall not provide for use of its personnel in commercial air transport, a maintenance control manual or its part that has not been reviewed and approved by the Authority.

+(4) An air operator certificate holder or applicant for an air operator certificate shall submit and maintain a maintenance control manual containing at least the information set out in the Schedule 8 to these Regulations.

+(5) The operator shall provide the State of the Operator and the State of Registry with a copy of the operator's maintenance control manual, together with all amendments or revisions to it and shall incorporate in it mandatory material as the State of the Operator or the State of Registry may require.